lsants/Audio-Indexing/README.md

 # Audio Database Indexing (Clustering)
-This project was conducted by me for a couse in "Multimedia: concepts et technologies" at École Centrale de Lyon.
+This project was conducted for a course in multimedia applications.
 Its purpose was to perform clustering (indexing) on an music track database.

 ## Audio Descriptors
 The following audio descriptors have been defined in the code: